silencht/teleimager/README.md

     (teleimager) unitree@ubuntu:~$ cd teleimager
     (teleimager) unitree@ubuntu:~/teleimager$ pip install -e .
     ```

 3. Running as a non-root user, and add permissions for video devices:
     ```bash
     bash setup_uvc.sh
     ```

+4. Configure Certificate Paths (Choose One Method)

+    If you plan to use WebRTC for video streaming, you need to set up SSL/TLS certificates for secure communication.
+    You can tell teleimager where to find the certificate files using either environment variables or a user config directory.
+    This configuaration could be shared with [televuer](https://github.com/silencht/televuer) module in [xr_teleoperate](https://github.com/unitreerobotics/xr_teleoperate) repo.

+    1. Environment Variable Configuration (Optional)

+       ```bash
+       # This makes the configuration persistent for future terminal sessions.
+       echo 'export XR_TELEOP_CERT="your_file_path/cert.pem"' >> ~/.bashrc
+       echo 'export XR_TELEOP_KEY="your_file_path/key.pem"' >> ~/.bashrc
+       source ~/.bashrc
+       ```

+    2. User Configuration Directory (Optional)

+       ```bash
+       # this repo belongs to xr_teleoperate, so we use its config dir
+       mkdir -p ~/.config/xr_teleoperate/
+       cp cert.pem key.pem ~/.config/xr_teleoperate/
+       ```

+    3. Default Behavior

+       If neither of the above methods is used, teleimager will look for the certificate files from default module paths.

 ### 1.2 🔍 Finding connected cameras